 - Compare the original design to the end product to ensure the coded version is true to the design approved by the designer.

-- Check image quality on various devices and time to load them.
+- Check image quality on various devices and the time to load them.

-- Test font colours and sizes on different browsers and devices.
+- Test font colors and sizes on different browsers and devices.